 - Ville Kokko on kirjoittanut blogissaan mm. determinismistä ja tahdonvapaudesta, suomen ja englannin kielen eroista koskien sanaa “butterfly” ja jännän heilurivideon yhteydestä emergenssin käsitteeseen.

 - I am not exactly sure what Crooked Timber (https://crookedtimber.org/) is about; it seems to have lots of contributors and topics.
-Wikipedia has an entry on it.
+But it has been around for a long time and Wikipedia has an entry on it.
 The noteworthy stuff includes:

 - In Soviet Union, Optimization Problem Solves You (2012) about the inherent problems with Soviet-style ideal of central planning economy from the mathematical optimization problem point of view.